Abrar2652/gui-primitives/README.md

-# GUI-Primitives — Reproducibility Package
+# GUI-Primitives: Reproducibility Package

-This release contains everything needed to reproduce the headline results of our paper **"GUI-Primitives: A Diagnostic Benchmark and Training-Free Interventions for Spatial-Primitive Failures in VLM-based Computer-Use Agents."**
+This release contains everything needed to reproduce the headline results of our paper **"GUI-Primitives: Diagnosing Spatial Reasoning Failures in Vision-Language GUI Grounding."**

 ## What this package contains